jubalh/awesome-package-maintainer/README.md

 ## Reproducibility
 Since most distributions ship binary packages and attackers could attack the build system, it is useful to have a way to verify these packages.
 Various entities could follow the build instructions and verify whether the result is the same.
-Packagers can help the [Reproducible builds](https://reproducible-builds.org/) project by ensuring their maintained software can be build reproducibly.
+Packagers can help the [Reproducible builds](https://reproducible-builds.org/) project by ensuring their maintained software can be built reproducibly.

 # Technical

 ## Debuginfo
 Debuginfo packages contain symbols that were stripped from the ELF binaries shipped with the normal packages.
 This reduces size by removing information unimportant for the general user.
 However once we want to debug this information might be valuable.
-They also contain the sources code of the binary.
+They also contain the source code of the binary.

 ## Debuginfod
 [Debuginfod](https://sourceware.org/elfutils/Debuginfod.html) is a client/server that automatically distributes elf/dwarf/source-code from servers to clients such as debuggers across HTTP.